jmeowmeow/PixieReport/express-progress/tasks.md

 Prelaunch
 - [X] Caddy or Nginx reverse proxy.
 (Nginx)
 - [X] Certbot or similar.
-Certbot, but a one-off 2024-08-11.
+Certbot, but a one-off 2024-08-11, repeated manually.
 Because fedwiki occupies :80, I have to manually fetch new certs or script the down / up hooks.

 ## Next Step Directions